laser-zentrale-de/lasergraph-script-generator/docs/scripts/ShareFilm.md

 1. cdd [device:\path\to\film\share]
 1. savefilm film1 [name]
 1. root
-1. sendstring tcp://[node-ip]:[node-port]/startscript [device:\path\to\load-film.dscr]
+1. sendstring tcp://[node-ip]:[node-port]/startscript [device:\path\to\LoadFilm.DSCR]

 ### Node

-After the master sent the string to execute the **load-film.dscr**-script, the following commands will be executed on the node lasergraph:
+After the master sent the string to execute the **LoadFilm.DSCR**-script, the following commands will be executed on the node lasergraph:

+1. stop
 1. root
 1. file
 1. cdd [device:\path\to\film\share]